12 Tips for Better Sleep

 Wiseman Health Take-Home Advice

 If the above strategies don’t improve your sleep significantly, then try natural over-the-counter remedies first before trying prescription medications.
 We recommend trying melatonin as a first-line supplement.
 The dosage is between 1–10 mg and like any supplement you want to start low and increase slowly to find the dosage that works for you.
 At Wiseman Health we recommend the sublingual form because we believe it has the highest efficacy over the oral.
 For a high-quality formula, see our Wiseman Health Melatonin Complete (sublingual form).
 There are a number of other natural sleep aids such as valerian root extract, chamomile, magnesium, holy basil, 5-HTP, GABA, and L-tryptophan (tart cherries).
-Our Wiseman Health Relax Support combines Valerian Root with Passion Flower to help calm and relax the body and to help promote restful sleep, and our Wiseman Health Rest Support provides a powerful blend of GABA, Melatonin, and Glutathione to support normal circadian rhythms and help promote restful sleep.
+Our Wiseman Health Relax Support combines Valerian Root with Passion Flower to help calm and relax the body and to help promote restful sleep, and our Wiseman Health Rest Support provides a powerful blend of GABA, Melatonin, Valerian Root, and Chamomile to support normal circadian rhythms and help promote restful sleep.
 When purchasing from your local health store, be sure to use a quality source and talk to your medical provider about dosage of each supplement, especially when combining any sleep aids.

 Wiseman Health encourages you to check our Preventive 10 for a list of other strategies to achieve optimal health.